RosboneMako/MakoMeatHead/README.md

 ```
 We check to see if clipping is true.
 We then reset the varible so it can be ready to flag the next clip.

 We are using a flag internally called STATE_Clip.
-The sole purpose is to not forcing the screen to redraw twice a second.
+The sole purpose of this var is stop the screen from redrawing everytime this func gets called (twice a second).
 It gets set to true which forces a redraw (labInfo2.setText).
-Then it is set to false so we dont setText agin until necessary.
+Then it is set to false so we dont setText again until necessary.
 This makes the code hard to read but is a very important thing to remember.
-You end goal is to make your VST run as
+Your end goal is to make the VST run as
 fast as possible.
 Try not to do too much.
+You dont want your CPU busy drawing dumb stuff and then having your audio glitch out.